-Oil prices fall 1 percent amid supply glut worries
+Oil prices fall for third straight session amid supply glut worries

 “This isn’t being viewed favorably by the market, especially in combination with slow global growth.”

-Inventories at the U.S. storage hub of Cushing, Oklahoma, rose by more than 1 million barrels from Dec.
+Inventories at the U.S. storage hub of Cushing, Oklahoma, which is the delivery point for the WTI futures contract, rose by more than 1 million barrels from Dec.
 11 to 14, traders said, citing data from market intelligence firm Genscape on Monday.

-Meanwhile, oil production from seven major U.S. shale basins is expected to climb to 8.03 million barrels per day (bpd) for the first time on record by year-end, the U.S. Energy Information Administration said on Monday.
+Meanwhile, oil production from seven major U.S. shale basins is expected to climb to 8.03 million barrels per day (bpd) by the end of the year for the first time, the U.S. Energy Information Administration said on Monday.

+“Rising U.S. shale production levels along with a deceleration in global economic growth has threatened to offset OPEC+ efforts as markets weigh the potential of looser fundamentals,” said Benjamin Lu Jiaxuan, an analyst at Singapore-based brokerage firm Phillip Futures.

 With oil prices now falling, unprofitable shale producers will eventually stop operating and cut supply, but that will take some time, analysts said.

-“We need to see sustained lower prices for producers to reduce their output levels, and we see prices will maintain low levels through 2019,” said Sydney-based Frame.

-Supply curbs agreed by the Organization of the Petroleum Exporting Countries (OPEC) and its Russia-led allies might not bring about the desired results as U.S. output goes on increasing and as Iran keeps pumping out more oil, analysts said.
+Supply curbs agreed by OPEC and its Russia-led allies might not bring about the desired results as U.S. output goes on increasing and as Iran keeps pumping out more oil, analysts said.

-Fuelling those doubts, Russian oil output has been at a record-high of 11.42 million barrels per day (bpd) so far in December.
+The cuts are also coming from currently high production.
+Oil output from Russia has been at a record-high of 11.42 million barrels per day (bpd) so far in December.

-“There remains high suspicion as to what extent Russia will fill their commitment,” said Stephen Innes, head of trading for Asia-Pacific at futures brokerage Oanda in Singapore.

-“But enveloping supply concerns is the increasing likelihood of a protracted economic downturn in China that continues to stoke fears of demand slowdown,” Innes added.
+“The strength of OPEC+ cuts will be weighed against Iranian production levels in lieu of U.S. waivers till Q2 2019,” analyst Lu Jiaxuan said.

+“Market confidence remains extremely delicate amidst looming economic uncertainties as investors contemplate on weaker fuel demand beyond 2018.”

-China’s industrial output in November rose the least in nearly three years as the economy lost further momentum.
+China’s industrial output in November rose the least in nearly three years as the world’s second-largest economy lost further momentum.